Dune Messiah: Plot

-Paul leaves his sister Alia, herself worshipped by the Fremen and now romantically involved with Duncan, as regent for the twins, whom he has named Leto and Ghanima.
-Alia orders Stilgar to execute Edric, Mohiam, and others involved in the plot against her brother, going against his wish that none of them should be harmed.
+Paul leaves his sister Alia, herself worshipped by the Fremen and now intimately involved with Duncan, as regent for the twins, whom he has named Leto and Ghanima.
+Alia orders Stilgar to execute Edric, Mohiam, and others involved in the plot against her brother, going against his wish that the reverend mother should be spared.
 Alia spares Irulan, who in grief for Paul has renounced her loyalty to the Bene Gesserit and vowed to dedicate her life as a teacher to Paul's children.
-Duncan notes the irony that Chani's death and Paul's nullification have enabled them to triumph against their enemies: the Spacing Guild and the Bene Tleilaxu have been discredited, Irulan's defection from the Bene Gesserit removes the sisterhood's last lever against the Atreides, and Paul has escaped deification by walking into the desert as a man, while guaranteeing Fremen support for the Atreides line.
+Duncan notes the irony that Chani's death and Paul's nullification have enabled them to triumph against their enemies: the Spacing Guild and the Bene Tleilaxu have been foiled, Irulan's defection from the Bene Gesserit removes the sisterhood's last lever against the Atreides, and Paul has escaped his deification by walking into the desert as a man, while guaranteeing Fremen support for the Atreides line.